10/27/2023

 Mattias Hankeberg

 Thank you.
 A multifaceted question.
-We'll try to give our best answer.
-And I think if you look at the dynamics of that, or the components of that question, so to speak, what is clear is that we feel very strongly, first of all, of our own offer.
-We talked about the F-Boss just recently.
-We are coming to the burst next year.
-We feel we have a very strong portfolio in general on bike-related products.
-And we're making it even better.
+We'll try to give our best answer in I think if you look at the dynamics or the components of that question, so to speak, what is clear is that we feel very strongly, first of all, of our own offer.
+We talked about the head boss just recently.
+We are coming with to the burst next year.
+We feel we have a very strong portfolio in general on bike-related products, and we're making it even better.
 So we are happy with that.
 Secondly, if you talk about inventory situations at bike retail, I think two bullets below that message.
-One is that, yes, for many the inventory levels are still high in general.
-But, and good news for us, for Tula products and premium products, the inventory level is healthy.
-It is in Europe, and it is with the big retail chains in North America.
+One is that, yes, for many, the inventory levels is still high in general, but then the good news for us for Tula products and premium products, the inventory level is healthy.
+It is in Europe and it is with the big retail chains in North America.
 So there we also have a good situation.
-And then lastly, the consumer demand, and of course, here we don't have a crystal ball.
-But we do see good long-term trends for bike.
-And we do see now in this quarter when the inventory levels have been more healthy, that we do see good growth again.
-So lastly, I would say there are comparables.
-And we know that for the first part, first half of 2023, bike-related products were not selling as we would have hoped before due to inventory issues.
+And then lastly, I mean, the consumer demand, and of course, Here, we don't have a crystal ball, but we do see good long-term trends for bike, and we do see now in this quarter, when the inventory levels have been more healthy, that we do see good growth again.
+Lastly, I would say there are comparables, and we know that for the first part, first half of 2023, bike-created products were not selling well. as we would have hoped before due to inventory issues.
 So that means comparables are easier for bike-related products during the first half of next year.
 So overall, we feel clearly optimistic about the opportunities in bike-related products going into 2024.

 speaker